dobrynya/crossbank/readme.txt

    java -jar transactions-0.1.jar [--server.port=8445]
    Started microservice listens https/8445.
 The port can be customized with an optional parameter

-   java -jar fron-0.1.jar [--account.service.url=https://localhost:8444/accounts] [--transaction.service.url=https://localhost:8445/transactions] [--server.port=8443]
+   java -jar front-0.1.jar [--account.service.url=https://localhost:8444/accounts] [--transaction.service.url=https://localhost:8445/transactions] [--server.port=8443]
    Started microservice listens https/8443.
 Dependencies are specified as optional URLs as well as the port.

 4. A delivery pipeline offered in the design document includes packaging into a Docker image.
 This can be easily achieved as a part of standard CI life cycle.

+   Buiding docker images can be started as follows gradlew buildDockerImage

 Further we can deploy a built image so many times as we need to support growing use.
+Arguments can be passed to a module by setting environment variables as follows

+  docker run -d --name accounts -e server.port=8444 crossbank/accounts:0.1 decker run -d --name transactions -e server.port=8445 crossbank/transactions:0.1 docker run -d --link accounts:accounts --link transactions:transactions -e account.service.url=https://accounts:8444/accounts -e transaction.service.url=https://transactions:8445/transactions crossbank/front:0.1